Purpose of the Grant Program

 - One-time travel allowance of 1,800 USD.

-- Housing for the scholar and his/her accompanying family arranged and paid for by the host university.
+- Housing for the scholar and their accompanying family arranged and paid for by the host university.
 This information should be confirmed in the letter of invitation.

 - Fulbright Finland mid-year activities and networking opportunities (such as the American Voices Seminar at the University of Turku) each year.

 The monthly grant and travel allowance are provided by the Fulbright Finland Foundation.
-Housing for the scholar and his/her family is expected to be arranged and paid for by the host institution.
+Housing for the scholar and their family is expected to be arranged and paid for by the host institution.

 Applicants residing in Finland are not eligible for a Fulbright grant.